This image is from Lyndey and Blair’s Taste of Greece, available for purchase by clicking here.

 Misconceptions about cooking with olive oil

-Virgin olive oils have a high smoke point and stand up well to high cooking temperatures and the nutritional value and contrary to popular belief, its composition is not altered through heating.
+Extra virgin olive oils have a high smoke point and stand up well to high cooking temperatures and contrary to popular belief, its composition and nutritional value are not altered through heating.
 Although extra virgin olive oil is suitable for cooking and even deep-frying, due to its cost, many people prefer to save it for salad dressings and for finishing off dishes like vegetables, soups and pasta, where the oil is added after cooking.
 Try it for making mashed potatoes!

 Olive oil is an all purpose oil used in salad dressings, mayonnaise, pan frying, stir-frying and deep-frying.
-Olive oil can be safely re-used up to ten times after deep-frying as long as you filter it after each use and store correctly.
+Extra virgin olive oil can be safely re-used up to ten times after deep-frying as long as you filter it after each use and store correctly.

 The Greeks have been doing it forever